hazem2001/NoteAI/README.md

 Frontend not working yet.

-Project in progress (Backend needs cleaning and LLM as well).
+Project in progress (Current functionality, crud with Postgres database, embeddings search and LLM connection).